cleitonsouza01/trade/docs/introduction/part_2.md

 It is now that the trade module really comes to work.
 We are going to create a Portfolio object to hold the operations and calculate their results.

-Creating a Portfolio object is very simple:
+Creating a Portfolio object is simple:

 ```python
 import trade